 The most March 2017 report found that there are nearly 1,000,000 Syrians suffering under siege in locations in Damascus, Rural Damascus, Homs, Deir Ezzor, and Idlib governorates.
 An additional 1,300,000 additional people live in areas on the Siege Watch “Watchlist,” which face siege-like conditions and are at risk of becoming completely besieged.
-Despite unprecedented international efforts in recent months, not a single siege was lifted and conditions in many areas worsened.
+Since the start of Siege Watch monitoring efforts, not a single siege has been lifted through diplomatic means, and conditions in many areas have worsened.

 The main types of Syrian communities of concern have been designated on the map:

 - Besieged – These are the areas that have been under long-term siege (6+ months), and are currently being monitored by the Siege Watch project, and they are further broken down into a Tier classification.
 These classifications are described in more detail in the next section.

 - Watchlist – These areas are at high risk of being under long-term siege and may be added to the Siege Watch monitoring project in the future.
 The communities in this category are either under Partial Siege – where many of the conditions of a siege are met but there remain a limited number of un-blockaded access points that may be usable at least part of the time – or have been besieged for 6 months or less.